Twins Hall of Fame

 Class of 2024

-GM Terry Ryan and longtime coach Rick Stelmaszek were inducted into the Minnesota Twins Hall of Fame on August10, 2024 at Target Field becoming the 39th and 40th members of the exclusive club.
+GM Terry Ryan and longtime coach Rick Stelmaszek were inducted into the Minnesota Twins Hall of Fame on August 10, 2024 at Target Field becoming the 39th and 40th members of the exclusive club.
 Members of the Twins HOF are voted in by a Veterans Committee made up of Twins hall of famers, team executives and local baseball historians.

-Longtime general manager Terry Ryan, the architect of the Twins’ division-winning teams of the 2000s that are widely credited with helping save baseball in Minnesota.
+Longtime general manager Terry Ryan, the architect of the Twins’ division-winning teams of the 2000’s that are widely credited with helping save baseball in Minnesota.
 Ryan became VP of player personnel in September 1991 and was named the fourth GM in team history on September 13, 1994 – a role he held for 13 seasons before initially stepping down following 2007.
-During that stretch, Ryan built four AL Central Division Champs (2002-04 and 2006), earned a pair of Sporting News Executive of the Year accolades (2002 and 2006), was twice honored by the Negro Leagues Baseball Museum with the Andrew “Rube” Foster Legacy Award as American League Executive of the Year (2002 and 2006), and was named Baseball America’s Major League Executive of the Year in 2004.
+During that stretch, Ryan built four AL Central Division Champs (2002-2004 and 2006), earned a pair of Sporting News Executive of the Year accolades (2002 and 2006), was twice honored by the Negro Leagues Baseball Museum with the Andrew “Rube” Foster Legacy Award as American League Executive of the Year (2002 and 2006), and was named Baseball America’s Major League Executive of the Year in 2004.
 Under his leadership, the Twins were named Baseball America’s Organization of the Year in 2002 and 2004.
 A scout at heart and an ambassador of the game at all levels, Ryan was the recipient of the AFL’s Roland Hemond Award in 2009, the George Genovese Lifetime Achievement Award in 2013, and was inducted into the Minnesota State High School Baseball Coaches Association Hall of Fame in 2014.

 Rick “Stelly” Stelmaszek served as Minnesota’s bullpen coach under managers Billy Gardner, Ray Miller, Tom Kelly and Ron Gardenhire, helping the club reach the Postseason eight times – including two World Championships in 1987 and 1991.
-He mentored decades of pitchers and bullpen arms, including fellow Twins Hall of Famers in closers Rick Aguilera, Eddie Guardado and Joe Nathan…the beloved coach, who passed away in 2017, instilled a winning culture into generations of Twins players and was awarded the club’s Herb Carneal Lifetime Achievement Award in 201
+He mentored decades of pitchers and bullpen arms, including fellow Twins Hall of Famers in closers Rick Aguilera, Eddie Guardado and Joe Nathan…the beloved coach, who died in 2017, instilled a winning culture into generations of Twins players and was awarded the club’s Herb Carneal Lifetime Achievement Award in 2017.

-There are currently 40 members in the Minnesota Twins HOF, twelve are deceased.
+There are currently 40 members in the Minnesota Twins HOF, thirteen are deceased.
 (10/26/2024)

 31 comments